ethan-fraser/cosc349-assignment1/README.md

     Should have virtualisation enabled by default
     - **Windows**\
     Does not have virtualisation enabled by default.
 To enable, see [here](https://www.youtube.com/watch?v=MOuTxfzCvMY)
+- *Firefox*\
+    flatbills is only compatible with the Firefox browser.
+Download [here](https://www.mozilla.org/en-GB/firefox/browsers/) for all operating systems.

 ### Running the servers
 - *Clone the repository*\